rajendra-17/RBAC_VRV_SECURITY/README.md

 # **Role-Based Access Control (RBAC) UI**

-This project is a **Role-Based Access Control (RBAC)** User Interface built as part of VRV Security's Frontend Developer Intern assignment.
-The application provides administrators with an intuitive and secure platform to manage users, roles, and permissions.
-Built using modern web technologies, the project focuses on creativity, functionality, and user experience.
+This project is a Role-Based Access Control (RBAC) User Interface designed and developed by Rajendra Kumar, IIT Mandi, as part of the VRV Security Frontend Developer Intern assignment.
+The application delivers a user-friendly and secure platform for managing users, roles, and permissions.
+Leveraging modern web technologies, it emphasizes creativity, functionality, and an exceptional user experience.

----

 ## **Table of Contents**